ISic002994: Dedication by a bronze-worker

 Description

-The text is only known through an antiquarian apograph of the late 19th century.
+The text is only known through two antiquarian apographs of the late 19th / early 20th century.

 Object type